Herbal Materia Medica Resources

 While there is seemingly infinite information on the internet about any subject you can imagine, including herbalism, it can be difficult to find reliable and well-researched resources about different herbs.

 That's one reason I have been writing a slew of materia medica blog posts about various herbs.
 My goal with these posts is that we can all have access to more reliable and easy to navigate online information about our favorite herbs.
-This is also part of the work I do managing the blog for my herb school, Artemisia Academy.

 If you're wondering what a materia medica is, it's an herbalist's compilation of research and knowledge about the herbs they use in their apothecary.
 This can include information read in books, learned in classes and gleaned from personal interaction with the plants themselves.